Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs: Experiments

-\paragraph{``Standard" POMDP.} Our first experiments look at the ``standard" POMDPs that typically occlude some part of states in the environment.
-We will compare against \textbf{VRM}~\cite{han2019variational}, a recent state-of-the-art model-based POMDP algorithm.
-We directly apply the environment design of VRM paper that occludes either positions\&angles or velocities of the simulated robot in PyBullet~\cite{coumans2016pybullet}.
-There are 8 environments $\{$Hopper, Ant, Walker, Cheetah$\}$-$\{$P,V$\}$, where ``-P" stands for observing positions\&angles only, and ``-V" stands for observing velocities only.
-Fig.~\ref{fig:pomdp_bar} shows that the best single variant of our model-free recurrent RL implementation outperform VRM in 7 out of 8 environments, especially in $\{$Cheetah,Hopper$\}$-$\{$P,V$\}$.
-Our results suggest that, while the variational dynamics model used by VRM may be useful for some tasks, a simple recurrent model-free RL baseline can outperform VRM if properly tuned.
-While we are primarily interested in sample complexity, but not compute, it is worth noting that our recurrent model-free RL implementation is substantially more efficient than the open-source VRM implementation, training $5\times$ faster and requiring at most $200\times$ less RAM usage (see Appendix~\ref{sec:code}).
-Note that both Fig.~\ref{fig:trailer} and Fig.~\ref{fig:pomdp_bar} shows the final performance of the same single variant of our implementation, but the former shows our results with 1.5M simulation steps while the latter shows our results with 0.5M simulation steps to match with those of VRM due to the time budget.
+Fig.~\ref{fig:trailer} and Fig.~\ref{fig:pomdp_bar} show that the best single variant of our model-free recurrent RL implementation outperforms VRM in 6 out of 8 environments, especially in $\{$Cheetah, Hopper$\}$-P (over $80\%$ of the oracles).
+Our results suggest that, while the variational dynamics model used by VRM may be useful for some tasks, this model is not necessary to achieve high results.
+While we are primarily interested in sample complexity, but not compute, it is worth noting that our recurrent model-free RL implementation is substantially more efficient than the open-source VRM implementation: our implementation trains $5\times$ faster and can reduce $200\times$ RAM usage (see App.~\ref{sec:code}).